-The city of Swansea is a great base for FIT holidays.
+The city of Swansea is a great base for exploring Swansea and the surrounding area.
 There is easy access to the sandy 5 mile (8 km) sweep of Swansea Bay and the spectacular coast of the Gower Peninsula and the open green countryside, enabling many contrasting day trips.
 Here are some suggestions.

 City of Swansea